-For short-haired German Shepherds, you would want to use a bristle brush, (click here for a list of recommended top brushes and combs) as for a medium to long-haired German Shepherds you would want to get a pin brush.
+For short-haired German Shepherds, you would want to use a bristle brush as for a medium to long-haired German Shepherds you would want to get a pin brush.

 Remember when using brush, comb, or undercoat rake, you must never use them against the direction of the coat growth.

 If there are stubborn mats in the inner or outer coat, you can use a de-shedder comb or detangler sprays to get rid of them.

 How often should you bathe your German Shepherds?

 Depending on your dog’s activity level and your dog’s skin health, under normal conditions, most German Shepherds only need to be bathed once every four to five months.

 German Shepherds are a dog with a lot of natural oils in their coats.
 If they are bathed too frequently, their natural oils will be stripped from their coat and lead to dry skin.

 Choosing The Best Shampoo for German Shepherds

 When bathing your GSDs, you need to choose a shampoo (click here for the best shampoos that we recommend for German Shepherds) made specifically for dog hairs.
 You cannot use human shampoo for bathing your dog because dogs’ skin has different pH from human skin.
 Using human shampoos can make your dog’s skin dry or cause an allergic reaction.